I Lost on Jeopardy: Use on Jeopardy!

 At the National Association of Television Program Executives convention in February 1984, Jeopardy! creator Merv Griffin announced that a revival version of that game show would be available, to be paired with the second syndicated season of Wheel of Fortune.
 The album where this song was featured was released shortly afterwards.
-It led to a gag on the June 29, 1984 episode of The Merv Griffin Show Griffin joked the success of the song meant his quiz show was returning.
-The gag on his talk show was made while the Jeopardy! revival, hosted by Alex Trebek from its September 1984 launch to January 8, 2021, and Ken Jennings occasionally since January 11, 2021, and all episodes since July 3, 2023 (Note: Trebek's last episode was taped October 29, 2020, after which Ken Jennings was named interim host, and died November 8, two days before Jennings was to commence taping as interim host.
-Because of concerns the episode may not be broadcast on some affiliates because of sports specials on December 25, 2020, which was the day the final broadcast would have aired, Sony postponed his final week two weeks to January 4-8, 2021.
-Jennings hosted six weeks of episodes that began taping November 30 for broadcast January 11.
-After his run, substitute hosts took over every two weeks, and later one week.
-Mike Richards was named host in August 2021, but was released after one week of episodes.
-Mayim Bialik was named host for the majority of the season with Jennings as her substitute from 2021 to 2023; Jennings took over full-time for shows taped since May 1, 2023, and named permanent full-time host on December 15, 2023.), was being sold to television stations during NATPE, before Yankovic's song was released to the public on an album or single or as a music video.
+It led to a gag on the June 29, 1984 episode of The Merv Griffin Show, where Griffin joked the success of the song meant his quiz show was returning.
+The gag on his talk show was made while the Jeopardy! revival was being sold to television stations during NATPE, before Yankovic's song was released to the public on an album or single or as a music video.